-This work, which consists of transparent and stained glass in grisaille and silver stain, has been attributed to a painter from Brussels.
-The unusual vertical rendering of the Lamentation of Christ depicts Mary supporting her dead son in the company of John.
-The stained glass fragment can for now, and with some reservation, be associated with a pupil of Flemish Primitive Rogier van der Weyden.
+This work from around 1460, which consists of three panels in transparent and stained glass in grisaille and silver stain, has been attributed to a painter from Brussels.
+The unusual vertical rendering of the Lamentation of Christ depicts Mary supporting her dead Son in the company of John.
+The stained glass fragment can for now, and with some reservation, be associated with a pupil of Early Netherlandish painter Rogier van der Weyden.

-Baron Charles van Caloen had Loppem Castle, Belgium’s only one to be still original inside and out, built between 1859 and 1862, giving the neo-gothic style very much in vogue at the time some characteristically Flemish touches.
-The building would also play a major role in national history when it became the headquarters of the Belgian army in 1918.
-Even King Albert I and Queen Elizabeth of Belgium spent time at the estate!
-The castle is not only worth a look inside, the English landscaped gardens and 19th-century maze, which was laid out for the noble brood, are definitely worth a visit too.
+Baron Charles van Caloen had Loppem Castle, Belgium’s only one to be still original inside and out, built around 1860, giving the neo-gothic style very much in vogue at the time some characteristically Flemish touches.
+The building would also play a major role in national history when it became the de facto headquarters of the Belgian army towards the end of WWI in 1918 as King Albert I and Queen Elizabeth of Belgium stayed at the castle.
+The building is not only worth a look inside, the English landscaped gardens and 19th-century maze are definitely worth a visit too!